muaaz-ur-habibi/bredo/README.md

 <br>
 <h1>BREDO!
 The Better Credo (website)</h1>
 <h4>yup, thats correct. im directly challenging our school/college's tech staff</h4>
+<h5>Developed by a student of Credo School, and no they did not teach me this.
+I learned all of this myself</h5>
 <h3>Soo, what and why?
 Well:</h3>
 <ul>
   <li>Our original School website is really bland</li>